PRodriguez19/MMG3320-5320/docs/assignments/week2_assignment.md

 + Today's date
 + Homework Assignment #2

-Part A: Navigating `Less`
+Part A: Practice using `Less`

 1. This is a multi-part question:
 	a.
-Change directories into `genomics_data`.
-You can do this using a full or relative path.
+Navigate into the `genomics_data` folder.
 	b.
 Use the `less` command to open up the file `Encode-hesc-Nanog.bed`.
     c.
-Search for the string `chr11`; you'll see all instances in the file highlighted.
-	d.
-Staying in the `less` buffer, use the shortcut to get to the end of the file.
+Use the shortcut to get to the end of the file.
+	c.
+Search for the string `chr11`.
-	> **Report** three rows starting with `chr11`.
-Exit the `less` buffer and come back to the command prompt.
+	d. **Report** two rows that start with `chr11`.
+Include the start and end position in your answer.

+    > Exit the `less` buffer.

 2. Print to screen the last 5 lines of the file `Encode-hesc-Nanog.bed`.
-Submit a screenshot of the output of Terminal.
+Submit a screenshot of the output as your answer.

 3. How many commands have you typed after going through this exercise?
-Submit a screenshot of the output of Terminal.
+Submit a screenshot of the output as your answer.

 Part B: Generating your own script

 You got the following line of codes from a trusted source but need to modify it so you can submit it to the VACC-Bluemoon server.
 You decide its time to make your own script.
 Follow the steps below:

-1. Create a new file called `script.sh` in Nano.
+1. Create a new file in the `other` directory called `script.sh`.

 + The ".sh" file extension typically indicates that a file is a **shell script**.